 99% of the eggs?
 Yikes!
 Yippee!
 Almost nothing kills eggs like that.
 Which is the whole reason head lice are so dreaded.
 Normally you have to comb out every single nit, to make sure you're really done.
 If 99% of them are dead before the comb-out, though, your odds of being done even if you miss a few just shot through the roof.

 If you want to look for a business near you that treats head lice with the AirAllé, go straight to our list of professional lice removal businesses.
 Check out those in your area to find out if they have one of these machines.

 First, though, visit the lice removal service page and read the list of questions you should have at hand when interviewing and choosing a provider (whether they use this machine or another treatment).

-If there's no one in your area with a machine, or if the service is too pricey, I recommend home or professional treatment with an enzyme shampoo.
+If there's no one in your area with a machine, or if the service is too pricey, I recommend home or professional treatment with either Licefreee (which also kills eggs when used correctly) or an enzyme shampoo.
 Most professional services use enzyme shampoo.
 The enzymes are non-toxic to humans, but cause lice exoskeletons to dissolve.
 And they loosen nit glue so that nits comb out quite easily.

 Head lice can be removed safely and successfully.
 Just stay calm, follow through, make sure all lice and viable nits are gone.